uber/prototool/style/README.md

 - `common` - Common has no semantic meaning.
 See the above discussions on not having common messages.
 Use a name that reflects the actual meaning of what you are representing instead.
 - `data` - The name "data" is a superfluous decorator.
 All Protobuf types are data.
-Use of "data" also causes singular vs plural issues during iteration, as the singluar of "data" is "datum".
+Use of "data" also causes singular vs plural issues during iteration, as the singular of "data" is "datum".
 If you must have a type that needs such a decorator, use "info" instead.
 - `uuid` - We use "id" instead of "uuid" for purposes of consistency.
 An ID is meant to be a UUID unless otherwise specified.